The Crisis Threatening Traditional Values In The Martial Arts

 We’re Not “Anti-MMA” – We’re Just “Pro-Tradition”

-Don’t be mistaken, we’re not trying to “fight” MMA.
-In fact, I there’s a lot I like about it and I openly encourage MMA instructors to join MASAI.
-Besides, like it or not, MMA is here to stay.
+Don’t be mistaken, I’m not “anti-MMA.”
+In fact, I there’s a lot I like about it and I openly encourage MMA instructors to get coaching through Martial Arts Business U. Besides, like it or not, MMA is here to stay.

 Moreover, there are a lot of instructors out there who actually want to teach MMA with traditional values; if anything, I want to see more of that, and to support those instructors.